2015 Polish referendum

 A three-part referendum was held in Poland on 6 September 2015.
 Voters were asked whether they approved of introducing single-member constituencies for Sejm elections, maintaining state financing of political parties and introducing a presumption in favour of the taxpayer in disputes over the tax law.

-The voter turnout of 7.80 percent was well below the 50-percent threshold required for the referendum results to be legally binding.
+The voter turnout of 7.80 percent was well below the 50-percent threshold required for the referendum results to be legally binding, making it the lowest turnout for any referendum in Europe since 1945.

 Background

-The referendums were ordered by President Bronisław Komorowski, who had promised to hold a referendum on the electoral system after the first round of the presidential elections, Although he had been leading in the polls, Komorowski received fewer votes (33.77%) than his main opponent Andrzej Duda (34.76%) in the first round.
+The referendums were ordered by President Bronisław Komorowski, who had promised to hold a referendum on the electoral system after the first round of the presidential elections, Although he had been leading in the polls, Komorowski received fewer votes (33.77%) than his main opponent Andrzej Duda (34.76%) in the first round, and then lost to Andrzej Duda in II round 48.5% to 51.5%.
 However third-placed candidate Paweł Kukiz received 20.8% of the vote, campaigning on introducing single-member constituencies for Sejm elections.
 A day after the May elections, Komorowski made an instantaneous decision to hold the referendum.
 Justifying his initiative, he explained that he saw high support for Kukiz as a signal that voters wanted changes.

+Referendum

+On May 21, 57 senators present voted in favor of holding the referendum.
+However, 43 senators did not participate in the vote, the largest group among them being representatives of the Law and Justice party (PiS).

+The Law and Justice party, followed later by KORWiN, as well as Zjednoczona Lewica called for the inclusion of additional questions in the referendum.

+On August 21, President Andrzej Duda submitted to the Senate a draft decree scheduling an additional referendum for October 25 (the date of parliamentary elections).
+This referendum was to cover issues including the retirement age, the operation of state forests, and the compulsory schooling of six-year-olds.
+Polish Senate (incl.
+PO and PSL senators) rejected that proporsal.

+A total of 133 entities were registered as eligible to conduct campaign activities, including 94 associations, 34 foundations, and 5 political parties.
+Additionally, 24 organizations were classified as ineligible.

+Total cost of the referendum was 71,575,097 PLN (€16,8 M.).